buglabs/openxc-buglabs/Monsoon Template/README.md

 ![screen1](./doc_images/Emulator/1.png)
 The car icons turn red if the windshield wipers are activated, or green if not.
 ![screen2](./doc_images/Emulator/2.png)
 As additional cars turn on their wipers, the widening areas of red can be interpreted as a heat map indicating areas where it is raining.
-A user can click any car to see its individual speed, accelerometer pedal position, and brake status represented in the guage and indicator light widgets in the bottom row
+A user can click any car to see its individual speed, accelerometer pedal position, and brake status represented in the guage and indicator light widgets in the bottom row.
 ![screen3](./doc_images/Emulator/3.png)